sendinblue/APIv3-csharp-library/docs/SMSCampaignsApi.md

             var apiInstance = new SMSCampaignsApi();
             var status = status_example;  // string | Status of campaign. (optional)
-            var startDate = 2013-10-20T19:20:30+01:00;  // DateTime? | Mandatory if endDate is used.
+            var startDate = startDate_example;  // string | Mandatory if endDate is used.
 Starting (urlencoded) UTC date-time (YYYY-MM-DDTHH:mm:ss.SSSZ) to filter the sent sms campaigns.
-Prefer to pass your timezone in date-time format for accurate result ( only available if either 'status' not passed and if passed is set to 'sent' ) (optional) var endDate = 2013-10-20T19:20:30+01:00;  // DateTime? | Mandatory if startDate is used.
+Prefer to pass your timezone in date-time format for accurate result ( only available if either 'status' not passed and if passed is set to 'sent' ) (optional) var endDate = endDate_example;  // string | Mandatory if startDate is used.
 Ending (urlencoded) UTC date-time (YYYY-MM-DDTHH:mm:ss.SSSZ) to filter the sent sms campaigns.
-Prefer to pass your timezone in date-time format for accurate result ( only available if either 'status' not passed and if passed is set to 'sent' ) (optional) var limit = 789;  // long? | Number limitation for the result returned (optional)  (default to 500) var offset = 789;  // long? | Beginning point in the list to retrieve from. (optional)  (default to 0) var sort = sort_example;  // string | Sort the results in the ascending/descending order of record creation (optional)  (default to desc)
+Prefer to pass your timezone in date-time format for accurate result ( only available if either 'status' not passed and if passed is set to 'sent' ) (optional) var limit = 789;  // long? | Number limitation for the result returned (optional)  (default to 500) var offset = 789;  // long? | Beginning point in the list to retrieve from. (optional)  (default to 0) var sort = sort_example;  // string | Sort the results in the ascending/descending order of record creation.
+Default order is **descending** if `sort` is not passed (optional)  (default to desc)

             try
             {